-Although I’ve written this under the label of engine degreasers, what I’m really talking about is degreasers and cleaners – sure they may work great on engines.
-They do so much more than that; they can be used in hundreds of household cleaning tasks, used in your yard for cleaning up the driveway, giving your car a light cleaning before detailing, and yes … degreasing engine components.
+I’ve written this under the label of engine degreasers, but what I’m really talking about are degreasers and cleaners.
+Sure, they may work great on engines.
+But, they do so much more than that.

-But you need to ask yourself … what sort of jobs will you be doing?
+But you need to ask yourself what sort of jobs you’ll be doing.
 Is it all small stuff that’s fixed in one place?
 Or could you use a proper parts washer?
 Because that could dictate the sort of cleaner that you buy.

 Dedicated Parts Washer

 You can now buy parts washers for home use.
-The difference being that they’re usually a little smaller than the commercial ones, and you can’t buy the professional degreasing fluid … that’s where these degreasers come in.
+The difference is that they’re usually a little smaller than the commercial ones.
+You can’t buy the professional degreasing fluid.
+That’s where these degreasers come in.

-So … if that’s the sort of thing you need, then buying a can of foaming degreaser isn’t going to work for you, you’ll need a gallon or two (or more), that can either used neat or diluted – it really does depend on just how … greasy … everything is.
+So, if that’s the sort of thing you need, then buying a can of foaming degreaser isn’t going to work for you.
+You’ll need a gallon or two (or more), that can either be used alone or diluted.
+It really depends on just how greasy everything is.

 Carefully Does It

-Also think about the more delicate stuff, the things that could easily mark or stain … some high-strength cleaners will leave a residue at best, or at worst, they could attack the very thing that you’re trying to clean – taking the color out of upholstery, damaging plastics or rubber seals … if you’re unsure, try a small test area first.
+Also, think about the more delicate stuff.
+The things that could easily mark or stain.
+Some high-strength cleaners will leave a residue at best.
+At worst, they could attack the very thing that you’re trying to clean.
+They could take the color out of upholstery or damage plastics or rubber seals.
+If you’re unsure, try a small test area first.

 The Best Engine Degreaser Reviews

-The Simple Green 19128 Crystal degreaser (at this size) is more suited to a parts washer / cleaner, and this is one of few degreasers that are no added color or fragrance, and water-based.
+Simple Green 19128 Crystal degreaser (at this size) is more suited to a parts washer/cleaner, and this is one of few degreasers that are no added color or fragrance, and water-based.

 It has been formulated for critical cleaning (originally designed for use in the home and industrial), this means that it’s a highly effective, concentrated cleaner that cuts through grease & grime quickly.
 You’ll need to dilute it for weaker strength if use on automobiles.